simonkrol/GithubContributions/README.md

 # Github Contribution Reminder

-A python script that sends you an SMS message with the number of contributions you've made that day
+A python script that sends you an SMS message with the number of contributions you've made that day Also includes a heroku server that when sent a sms containing a github username, responds with the number of contributions.

 ### Technology
 - Python 3